We Can Remove Unconstitutional Taxation & Registration of Suppressors, We NEED YOUR Help

 What is the Constitutional Hearing Protection Act (CHPA)?

-The CHPA is proposed legislation aimed at removing suppressors from the National Firearms Act (NFA).
-If passed, it would eliminate the requirement for a $200 tax stamp and government registration for suppressors.
+The CHPA is a proposed bill aimed at removing firearm suppressors from the purview of the National Firearms Act (NFA).
+If passed, it would eliminate the federal $200 tax stamp and the requirement for government registration of suppressors.

-The bill is reportedly stalled in the House Ways and Means Committee.
-Despite Republican control of the House, certain members of the committee are blocking the legislation from moving forward to a vote.
+The bill is currently held up in the House Ways and Means Committee.
+Despite having Republican support, certain members are reportedly blocking the legislation from moving forward to a vote, hindering its progress.

 How can I help pass the Constitutional Hearing Protection Act?